 Champion What Matters

 A solid legal education is always demanding, but it should also be exciting, challenging, and an investment in your own and society's future.
-We invite you to bring your passion to American University Washington College of Law.
-This is more than a leading law school.
-This is a place where students, faculty and alumni find doors wide open to pursue their professional goals in D.C. and around the world.
+This is a law school where students, faculty and alumni find doors wide open to pursue their professional goals in D.C. and around the world.

 We Invite You to Explore